-We have audited the financial statements of British Society for Colposcopy and Cervical Pathology (the 'charity') for the year ended 31 December 2019 which comprise the Statement of financial activities, the Balance sheet, the Statement of cash flows and the related notes, including a summary of significant accounting policies.
+We have audited the financial statements of British Society for Colposcopy and Cervical Pathology (the 'charity') for the year ended 31 December 2020 which comprise the Statement of financial activities, the Balance sheet, and the related notes, including a summary of significant accounting policies.
 The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including Financial Reporting Standard 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' (United Kingdom Generally Accepted Accounting Practice).